wasp-lang/wasp/web/docs/auth/entities/entities.md

   <KeycloakData />

-If you support multiple auth methods, you'll need to find which identity exists for a specific user and then access the data for that identity:
+If you support multiple auth methods, you'll need to find which identity exists for the user and then access its data:

 ```ts
 if (user.identities.email !== null) {